Governance

 Support structure for outside officers

-To eliminate differences in access to information compared to internal officers, and to maximize their performance, we give outside officers briefings on agenda items before meetings, provide onsite inspections, and hold meetings on special topic reports to enable free and open discussion outside of meetings of the Board of Directors.
+To eliminate differences in access to information compared to internal officers and to maximize the performance of outside officers, we brief outside officers on agenda items before meetings, conduct onsite inspection tours, and create opportunities for free and open discussion outside of Board of Directors meetings on topics in addition to those matters subject to deliberation by and reporting to the Board.
 In addition to members of the Board of Directors, presidents and general managers related to the special topics also attend the meetings, where they can all participate in more profound discussions that include medium- to long-term strategies.

 Succession plan